 When people reach out, grab them

-When people reach out to your organization – by phone, by email or in person – collect their contact information and add them to the prospective donor list.
+When people reach out to your organization – by phone, by email, or in person – collect their contact information and add them to the prospective donor list.
 They have shown interest in your organization; capitalize on it.

-Once you’ve got them, engage them
+You have them, now engage them

 Here is where many nonprofits fall down.
-They build a good list of potential donors, convince them to donate and then, they send supporters nothing more than an impersonal gift receipt for tax purposes.
+They build a good list of potential donors, convince them to donate, and then, they send supporters nothing more than an impersonal gift receipt for tax purposes.
 Your nonprofit should have a personal thank-you ready for every gift it receives.
 A thank-you—whether it’s a nice card or a personal phone call—costs little and can secure thousands in future donations.